-- In the extremely low frequency (ELF) band, $\sim 10^{-15}$ to $\sim 10^{-18}$ Hz, gravitational waves are sought via their imprint on the polarization of the cosmic microwave background (CMB) radiation.
-There is only one expected ELF source of gravitational waves, but it is a very interesting one: quantum fluctuations in the gravitational field (spacetime curvature) that emerge from the big bang's quantum-gravity regime, the Planck era, and that are subsequently amplified to classical, detectable sizes by the universe's early inflationary expansion.
+curvature) that emerge from the big bang's quantum-gravity regime, the Planck era, and that are subsequently amplified to classical, detectable sizes by the universe's early inflationary expansion.
 We shall study this amplification and the resulting ELF gravitational waves in Chap.
-28 and shall see these waves' great potential for probing the physics of inflation. - In the very low frequency (VLF) band, $\sim 10^{-7}$ to $\sim 10^{-9}$ Hz, gravitational waves are sought via their influence on the propagation of radio waves emitted by pulsars (spinning neutron stars) and by the resulting fluctuations in the arrival times of the pulsars' radio-wave pulses at earth.
+28 and shall see these waves' great potential for probing the physics of inflation.

+- In the very low frequency (VLF) band, $\sim 10^{-7}$ to $\sim 10^{-9}$ Hz, gravitational waves are sought via their influence on the propagation of radio waves emitted by pulsars (spinning neutron stars) and by the resulting fluctuations in the arrival times of the pulsars' radio-wave pulses at earth (Ex.
+27.19).
 The expected VLF sources are violent processes in the first fraction of a second of the universe's life (Chap.
-28), and the orbital motion of extremely massive pairs of black holes in the distant universe. - In the low frequency (LF) band, $\sim 10^{-4}$ to ~ 0.1 Hz, gravitational waves have been sought, in the past, via their influence on the radio signals by which NASA tracks interplanetary spacecraft.
-In the 2020s, this technique will likely be supplanted by some variant of LISA, the Laser Interferometer Space Antenna-three "drag-free" spacecraft in a triangular configuration with 5 kilometer long arms, that track each other via laser beams.
-LISA is likely to see waves from massive black-hole binaries (hole masses $\sim 10^5$ to $10^7 M{\odot}$) out to cosmological distances; from small holes, neutron stars, and white dwarfs spiraling into massive black holes out to cosmological distances; from the orbital motion of white-dwarf binaries, neutron-star binaries, and stellar-mass black-hole binaries in our own galaxy; and possibly from violent processes in the very early universe. - In the high frequency (HF) band, ~ 10 to $\sim 10^3$ Hz, is where earth-based detectors operate: laser interferometer gravitational wave detectors such as LIGO, and resonant-mass detectors in which a gravitational wave alters the amplitude and phase of vibrations of a normal mode of a large, cylindrical bar.
-The interferometric detectors are likely to see waves from spinning, slightly deformed neutron stars in our own galaxy, and from a variety of sources in the more distant universe: the final inspiral and collisions of binaries made from neutron stars and/or stellar-mass black holes (up to hundreds of solar masses); the tearing apart of a neutron star by the spacetime curvature of a companion black hole; supernovae and the triggers of gamma ray bursts; and possibly waves from violent processes in the very early universe.
+28), and the orbital motion of extremely massive pairs of black holes in the distant universe. - In the low frequency (LF) band, ~ $10^{-4}$ to ~ 0.1 Hz, gravitational waves have been sought, in the past, via their influence on the radio signals by which NASA tracks interplanetary spacecraft.
+In the 2020s or 2030s, this technique will likely be supplanted by some variant of the proposed Laser Interferometer Space Antenna (LISA)-three "drag-free" spacecraft in a triangular configuration with 5-kilometer-long arms, that track each other via laser beams.
+LISA is likely to see waves from massive black-hole binaries (hole masses ~ $10^5$ to $10^7 M{\odot}$ ) out to cosmological distances; from small holes, neutron stars, and white dwarfs spiraling into massive black holes out to cosmological distances; from the orbital motion of white-dwarf binaries, neutron-star binaries, and stellar-mass black-hole binaries in our own galaxy; and possibly from violent processes in the very early universe. - In the high frequency (HF) band, ~ 10 to ~ 10 Hz, is where earth-based detectors operate: laser interferometer gravitational-wave detectors such as LIGO, and resonant-mass detectors in which a gravitational wave alters the amplitude and phase of vibrations of a normal mode of a large, cylindrical bar.
+The interferometric detectors are likely to see waves from spinning, slightly deformed neutron stars (e.g. pulsars) in our Milky Way galaxy, and from a variety of sources in the more distant universe: the final inspiral and collisions of binaries made from neutron stars and/or stellar-mass black holes (up to hundreds of solar masses); the tearing apart of a neutron star by the spacetime curvature of a companion black hole; supernovae; the triggers of gamma ray bursts; and possibly waves from violent processes in the very early universe.

 For detailed discussions of these gravitational-wave sources in all four frequency bands, and of prospects for their detection, see e.g. Cutler and Thorne (2002), Sathyaprakash and Schutz (2009), and references therein.
-It is likely that waves will be seen in all four bands before 2030, and the first detection is likely to occur in the HF band by ~ 2017 , using the Advanced LIGO gravitational wave interferometers and their international partners, with sensitivities $h+ \sim h\times \sim 10^{-22}$ near 100 Hz.
+It is likely that waves will be seen in all four bands by about 2030, and the first detection is likely to occur in the HF band before 2020, using the Advanced LIGO and possibly the Advanced Virgo gravitational-wave interferometers, with sensitivities $h+ \sim h{\times} \sim 10^{-22}$ near 100 Hz.